-Quarantine?
-Self-Isolation?
+Self-Quarantine?
+Isolation?
 Social Distancing?
 What They Mean And When To Do Them

 As the number of coronavirus cases grows in the U.S., we're hearing a lot about how social distancing, self-monitoring and even quarantine play into containment efforts.

-But what do those terms mean and when do they apply?
+But what do those terms mean, and when do they apply?

 We asked experts and found out there is some overlap and lots of confusion.